-By reacting to compressor discharge pressure, the high pressure sensor monitors efficiency of the condenser.
-Poor efficiency, the result of an excessive condensing pressure, is usually caused by :
+By reacting to compressor discharge pressure, the high pressure switch monitors efficiency of the condenser.
+Poor efficiency, the result of an excessive condensing pressure, is usually caused by:

 - A dirty condenser

-- Low water flow (in case of water cooled unit)
+- Low water flow

-- Low air flow (in case of air cooled unit)
+- Low air flow

 The low pressure switch monitors the pressure at which the refrigerant evaporates in the evaporator tubes.
 Low evaporating pressure is usually caused by :